 b.
 Stable income and good credit

 c.
-Mainland Chinese citizens need work permit overseas, this is not a requirement for people in Hong Kong SAR, Macau SAR, Taiwan ROC, Singapore, Malaysia and more.
+Mainland Chinese citizens need work permits overseas, this is not a requirement for people in Hong Kong SAR, Macau SAR, Taiwan ROC, Singapore, Malaysia, and more.

 d.
 Must be completed condos located in Bangkok and its vicinity, the property value to be at least THB 2 million

 e.
 Rates: year 1 = 5.25%, year 2 = 5.57%, year 3 = SIBOR + 6%.
 SIBOR is the Singapore Interbank Offered Rate

 f.
 Maximum loan amount (LTV): 70%